NPGS : Questions & Answers

 The NPGS License agreement gives the original buyer full rights to use the "Microscope Installation" of the NPGS software without any time limitations, as long as it is only installed on a single PC.
 The PC with the "Microscope Installation" (which contains the NPGS hardware) may be moved between different microscopes (which may require different sets of cables/connections) or may be connected simultaneously to two microscopes if they are near each other (with the NPGS Output Relay Box, which allows use of one microscope or the other for lithography).
 Having simultaneous connections is especially useful for dual beam ion/electron microscopes.

 The NPGS License agreement allows multiple "Office Installations" of the NPGS software which may be used on more than one PC within the purchaser's research group.
 The "Office Installation" allows full pattern and run file design/edit capabilities, but has no pattern writing capabilities, since no NPGS hardware is used.
 For each "Office Installation" the only cost is the purchase of one copy of the CAD program used with NPGS, which typically costs <$100 USD.
-At least one extra copy of the CAD program is included with NPGS, so one "Office Installation" can be done at no additional cost.
+Presently, four extra copies of the CAD program are included with NPGS, so multiple "Office Installations" can be done at no additional cost.
 Having multiple "Office Installations" of NPGS make it easy for each member of the research group to do pattern design in the convenience of his or her office.

 What is the finest linewidth that can be achieved with NPGS? (go to List)